lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 - compute the metadata of the images
 - create a dataset in the Lightly Platform from the sampled subset

+Support for the following is planned but not implemented yet:

+- Training an embedding model is currently too slow and thus deactivated.
+- Streaming from a google cloud storage or azure storage is planned to be implemented.

+If you need any of these, write us so that we prioritize implementing it.

 Advantages
 ----------

 - You can run the whole Lightly workflow with one single command.
 - You can process videos directly without needing to extract frames.
-- Your data is streamed from your S3 bucket on the go instead of being first downloaded to you local disk and then read from there.
+- Your data is streamed from your S3 bucket on the go instead of being first downloaded to your local disk and then read from there.
 Thus you save both a lot of time and disk space and can process much larger datasets.
 - You can :ref:`ref-docker-with-datasource-datapool`
   to continuously update and improve your subsampled dataset everytime new data comes into your S3 bucket.
+- Your images and videos are never saved anywhere but in your S3 bucket, maintaining your privacy and security.

 Requirements